-So finally, I had a motivator to finally try out that spiralizer I purchased last winter with the plans of making zucchini noodles and curly sweet potato fries and more.
+So finally, I had a motivator to finally try out that spiralizer I purchased last winter with the plans of making zucchini noodles, curly sweet potato fries, and more.
 Sadly, it was still resting in its box tucked away neatly in a miraculously spacious kitchen cabinet.
-(The full truth is that it arrived with one suction cup broken off, making me a little frustrated and leading to it’s packing away to deal with later…which never happened.)
+(The full truth is that it arrived with one suction cup broken off, making me a little frustrated and leading to its packing away to deal with later…which never happened.)

-Well, I don’t know who was more excited about ultimately putting it to use (despite it’s broken piece), me or my kids.
+Well, I don’t know who was more excited about ultimately putting it to use (despite its broken piece), me or my kids.
 Ok, actually, I think it was my kids.
 They were so excited to try it out and just wanted to keep spiralizing cucumbers.
-(See Instagram feed.)

 I love a good roasted beet.
 Sometimes I even get fancy and make them Hasselback style.
 I also love steamed beets and boiled beets.
-I just love beets.
-And I love a good beet salad.
-But aside from the beet sauerkraut I sometimes buy along with kimchi to get some more variety of good bacteria into my system, I don’t eat raw beets very often.
+However, aside from the beet sauerkraut I sometimes buy along with kimchi to get some more probiotics into my system, I don’t eat raw beets very often.
 But I think after realizing how easy it is to make a raw beet salad that may change!

 Here is the recipe for the beet salad I came up with.
-Some photos show it made with a cucumber (since we had so many of those spiralized cucumbers to put to use thanks to my kids!).
-The others show it made with a red and a golden beet.
+Some photos show the salad made with a cucumber (since we had so many of those spiralized cucumbers to put to use thanks to my kids!).
+The others show the salad made with a red and a golden beet.
 You choose your preference.
 I will say that having some spiralized cucumbers offers up a fun way for kids to enjoy this type of salad as well, you could also mix in raw spiralized carrots–let them decide!

 The key to the flavor of this salad is letting the beets marinate in the dressing for at least 30-45 minutes before serving.
 Enjoy!